Matt Le Tissier: Post-retirement

+In June 2024, Le Tissier joined non-league club Sholing as an associate director.

 Personal life

-Le Tissier married childhood sweetheart Cathy and had two children, Mitchell and Keeleigh.
-The couple divorced in 1997 and Cathy and the children moved back to Guernsey, after which he had a relationship with Home and Away and Emmerdale actress Emily Symons., before marrying Angela Nabulsi in April 2008 in a small ceremony.
-They have one daughter, Ava, together.
+Le Tissier married his childhood sweetheart Cathy, and had two children.
+The couple divorced in 1997; Cathy and the children moved back to Guernsey, after which he had a relationship with Home and Away and Emmerdale actress Emily Symons, before marrying Angela Nabulsi in April 2008 in a small ceremony.
+Together, they have one daughter.
 All three of Le Tissier's brothers – Mark, Kevin and Carl – also played football, but never professionally.
 Mark is currently secretary of Guernsey F.C.

+Le Tissier is not related to fellow Guernsey born football player Maya Le Tissier, although her father did play football with him.